Dmitry Onika: Biography

 He was born on November 21, 1910, in the city of Kremenchug, Poltava Governorate, into a Russian working-class family.
 From 1920 to 1921, he worked as a farmhand and shepherd in the Poltava Governorate.
 Then, he became homeless.
 In 1924, he became an apprentice of a housekeeper at a workshop in Kremenchug.
 From 1925 to 1928, he was a student at the vocational school of the wagon-building plant in the village of Kryukovo, Moscow Region.
 He worked as an assistant steam engine operator at a timber processing plant in Kryukovo from 1928 until 1929.
 From 1929 to 1930, he studied, preparing for higher education at the Zhytomyr Pedagogical Institute, now known as Zhytomyr Ivan Franko State University.

 Grave of Onika at the Novodevichy Cemetery in Moscow.

-In 1930, he entered the Moscow Mining Academy and joined the Communist Party of the Sovet Union in April of the same year.
+In 1930, he entered the Moscow Mining Academy and joined the Communist Party of the Soviet Union in April of the same year.
 Due to the division of the Moscow Mining Academy into six universities in May 1930, he graduated from the Moscow Mining Institute (now - the Mining Institute of MISiS) with a degree in mining engineering and electrical engineering in 1938.

 From 1939 to 1957, he worked in various leadership positions in the coal industry of the USSR: Head of the Main Department, Deputy People's Commissar, Head of the Moscow Coal Combine (1942–45).

 In 1946, until 1947, he was the Minister of Coal Industry of the Western, then Eastern regions of the USSR.
 He also became the first deputy minister of the coal industry of the USSR in 1948.

 On September 10, 1947, at the suggestion of the Ministers of Coal Industry Onika and Alexander Zasyadko, his successor, the holiday Miner's Day was officially approved in the USSR.